Serbian campaign: Casualties

 Before the war, the Kingdom of Serbia had 4,500,000 inhabitants.
 According to The New York Times, 150,000 people are estimated to have died in 1915 alone during the worst typhus epidemic in world history.
 With the aid of the American Red Cross and 44 foreign governments, the outbreak was brought under control by the end of the year.
 The number of civilian deaths is estimated by some sources at 650,000, primarily due to the typhus outbreak and famine, but also direct clashes with the occupiers.
 Serbia's casualties accounted for 8% of the total Allied military deaths.
 58% of the regular Serbian Army (420,000 strong) perished during the conflict.
 According to the Serb sources, the total number of casualties is placed around 1,000,000: 25% of Serbia's prewar size, and an absolute majority (57%) of its overall male population.
 L.A.
 Times and N.Y.
 Times also cited early Serbian sources which claimed over 1,000,000 victims in their respective articles.
 Modern western and non-Serb historians put the casualties number either at 45,000 military deaths and 650,000 civilian deaths or 127,355 military deaths and 82,000 civilian deaths.
+These numbers would appear to be a low estimate, given that according to a study by Vemić of the 10 biggest concentration camps (out of more than 300) in Austria-Hungary the number of Serb dead comes to at least 59,524.
+Vemić indicated that the number is likely higher than 64,597 victims, as some of the camp graveyards were not fully surveyed and excavated, as well as poor record-keeping in the camps and the destruction of some of the record-keeping books in the camps.
+This number combines POWs and civilian casualties, as the camps were often mixed, as well as people from Serbia, Montenegro and Bosnia and Herzegovina, since they would be mixed in together in the camps.

 The extent of the Serbian demographic disaster can be illustrated by the statement of the Bulgarian Prime Minister Vasil Radoslavov: "Serbia ceased to exist" (New York Times, summer 1917).
-In July 1918 the US Secretary of State Robert Lansing urged the Americans of all religions to pray for Serbia in their respective churches.
+In July 1918, the U.S. Secretary of State Robert Lansing urged the Americans of all religions to pray for Serbia in their respective churches.

-The Serbian Army suffered a staggering number of casualties.
-It was largely destroyed near the end of the war, falling from about 420,000 at its peak to about 100,000 at the moment of liberation.
+The Serbian army suffered a staggering number of casualties.
+It was significantly destroyed near the war's end, falling from about 420,000 at its peak to about 100,000 at the moment of liberation.